Sorry, you need to enable JavaScript to visit this website.

 Required minimum distributions (RMDs)

-Pre-tax retirement accounts, including 401(k) and 403(b) plans, are subject to required minimum distributions (RMDs).
-These RMDs allow the IRS to collect income taxes on money that previously hadn’t been taxed.
+Pre-tax retirement accounts, such as 401(k) plans, 403(b) plans and IRAs, are subject to Required Minimum Distributions (RMDs).
+These withdrawals allow the IRS to collect tax on assets that have not yet been taxed.

 Just as they have some important similarities, 401(k) and 403(b) plans also have some key differences.